Japanese encephalitis current situation

 JE is spread by mosquitoes.
 Pigs, horses and wild birds are not responsible for spreading the disease, and they do not pass it onto people.

-If you suspect an animal is showing signs of Japanese encephalitis, you must report it within 12 hours either to your local veterinarian, via the 24-hour Emergency Animal Disease Watch Hotline on 1800 675 888, via the Notify Now app or to Agriculture Victoria animal health staff.
+If you suspect an animal is showing signs of Japanese encephalitis, you must report it within 12 hours either to your local veterinarian, via the 24-hour Emergency Animal Disease Hotline on 1800 675 888, via the Notify Now app or to Agriculture Victoria animal health staff.

 Japanese encephalitis was detected in piggeries across Victoria, NSW, Queensland, and South Australia in February 2022.